I’ll never forget the first big flounder that graced my eyes.

-Actually, a few years ago I got to hold it in my hands.
+Actually, a couple of weeks ago I got to hold it in my hands.

-Yes, the flounder you see here was bigger than the current state rod and reel record from Sabine Lake and is alive and well right now at the University of Texas Marine Science Institute (UTMSI).
-In fact, this fish captured awhile back is produced young that were stocked back into the Aransas Bay complex.
-It has since died and I have a replica made from the body of the fish.
+Yes, the flounder you see here was bigger than the current state rod and reel record from Sabine Lake and is alive and well right now at the University of Texas Marine Science Institute (UTMSI). in fact, this fish captured awhile back is producing young that are being stocked back into the Aransas Bay complex.

 For anyone who wants to know what the potential of our flounder fishery is, look no farther than the photo you see above.
 While the fish you see is unusually big, it is not some lab created mutation but a monster flounder amongst many big flounder at UTMSI that have been allowed to reach their maximum size.
 This one of course is a special case.

 The right ingredients had to come together to make this happen and the single most crucial is allowing the fish to get this size.

 On that same trip I went out with UTMSI biologist Jeff Kaiser and a very generous flounder boat guide who helps them catch fish for their lab.
 It was during November when no gigging is allowed and it was unusual to see the pass empty of gigging boats.
 We literally saw hundreds of flounder in just a few spots that would have been killed and not allowed to pass through to the spawning grounds.
 What was even more impressive were the number of empty beds (some of which were scary big) of fish that had likely moved on to the Gulf that was just a few miles away.